-that responsible to the coupling between the pseudo scalar axion field and the dilaton field.
-As a result of this, axions become a inherent hair of the rotating black hole instead of becoming a part of the accretion disk.
+that is responsible for the coupling between the pseudo-scalar axion and the dilaton.
+As a result, axion becomes an inherent hair of the rotating black hole instead of becoming a part of the accretion disk.